Nadi-System/nadi-book/src/introduction.md

   [TASK_FILE]  Tasks file to run; if `--stdin` is also provided this runs before stdin

 Options:
-  -C, --completion <FUNC_TYPE>  list all functions and exit for completions [possible values: node, network, env] -c, --fncode <FUNCTION>       print code for a function -f, --fnhelp <FUNCTION>       print help for a function -g, --generate-doc <DOC_DIR>  Generate markdown doc for all plugins and functions -l, --list-functions          list all functions and exit -n, --network <NETWORK_FILE>  network file to load before executing tasks -p, --print-tasks             print tasks before running -s, --show                    Show the tasks file, do not do anything -S, --stdin                   Use stdin for the tasks; reads the whole stdin before execution -t, --task <TASK_STR>         Run given string as task before running the file -h, --help                    Print help
+  -C, --completion <FUNC_TYPE>   list all functions and exit for completions [possible values: node, network, env] -c, --fncode <FUNCTION>        print code for a function -f, --fnhelp <FUNCTION>        print help for a function -g, --generate-doc <DOC_DIR>   Generate markdown doc for all plugins and functions -l, --list-functions           list all functions and exit -n, --network <NETWORK_FILE>   network file to load before executing tasks -p, --print-tasks              print tasks before running -P, --new-plugin <NEW_PLUGIN>  Create the files for a new nadi_plugin -N, --nadi-core <NADI_CORE>    Path to the nadi_core library for the new nadi_plugin -s, --show                     Show the tasks file, do not do anything -S, --stdin                    Use stdin for the tasks; reads the whole stdin before execution -r, --repl                     Open the REPL (interactive session) before exiting -t, --task <TASK_STR>          Run given string as task before running the file -h, --help                     Print help
   -V, --version                  Print version
 ```

 ## NADI IDE